 Chicken Point overlook

 The Chicken Point overlook is one of the most stunning red rock overlooks in Sedona.
 Although this overlook can also be accessed via the Broken Arrow hike, Little Horse is an all over better hiking trail.

 Best time to hike in Sedona

 Unlike many other areas of the country, winter is actually a pretty great time to plan a hike in Sedona.
 Crowds are practically non existent, the temperatures are much more comfortable, and if you are lucky you may even catch a glimpse of snow on a cactus or a light dusting atop the red rocks.
-Because there is not much shade on this trail, you will tire out much more quickly during the hot summer.
+Because there is not much shade on this trail, you will tire out much more quickly during the hot summer season.

-Temperatures are much more ideal for hiking in the winter with average daytime highs between 40-60 degrees, thus enabling you to enjoy the views more, take more photos, and stroll at your own leisure without worrying about overheating.
+Temperatures are much more ideal for hiking in the winter with average daytime highs ranging between 40-60 degrees, thus enabling you to enjoy the views more, take more photos, and stroll at your own leisure without worrying about overheating.
 Despite the cooler temperatures, always bring extra water!
-You always want to stay proper hydrated, especially in dry, high altitude climates like Sedona.
+You always want to stay properly hydrated, especially in dry, high altitude climates like Sedona.